2023 Most Popular Mental & Social Health Services Associate Degree Trade Schools in the Middle Atlantic Region

 Women make up 85% of the mental health services majors at the school.

 Onondaga Community College did quite well in this year’s ranking of the most popular places for mental & social health services students to get a associate degree.
 It came in at #9 on the list.
-OCC is a moderately-sized public school located in the large suburb of Syracuse.
+OCC is a medium-sized public school located in the suburb of Syracuse.

 About 62% of the students majoring in mental health services at the school are women while 38% are male.